GSA/digitalgov.gov/content/posts/2016-01-05-trends-on-tuesday-mobile-only-u-s-audiences-grow-while-broadband-usage-drops.md

 The report states, “Roughly two-thirds (69%) of Americans indicate that not having a home high-speed Internet connection would be a major disadvantage to finding a job, getting health information or accessing other key information—up from 56% who said this in 2010.”

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Trends-on-Tuesday-Pew-Research-Center-surveys-Home-broadband-use-has-plateaued.jpg" alt="Pew Research Center chart showing home broadband use has plateaued." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Trends-on-Tuesday-Pew-Research-Center-surveys-Home-broadband-use-has-plateaued.jpg" alt="Pew Research Center chart showing home broadband use has plateaued." >}}

 In fact, in every category of Internet usage examples cited by Pew, non-broadband adopters viewed not having home broadband as a major disadvantage, including learning about or accessing government services (up 15% from 2010).